rauchrob/puppet-kallithea/README.md

 ## Overview

 This module lets you setup a [Kallithea](https://kallithea-scm.org) instance.
-It has been developed for and successfully tested on CentOS/RHEL 7, but more platforms should follow in the future.

 ## Module Description